 I had to try this recipe for handmade lard soap.
 Especially after hearing so much talk that our grandmothers used to make soap with animal fat.

 I tried to make this recipe with lard bought at the supermarket.
-It is true that the lard, when I made this recipe, was already about 2 months old despite being within the expiration date and that can make all the difference.
+It is true that the lard, when I made this recipe, was already about 2 months old despite being within the expiration date.
+That can make all the difference.

-What is certain is that the soap, despite having added the anti-oxidant (rosemary oleoresin extract), started to smell a lot of rancid and lard after 3 months of curing … By this time the lard expiry date had already been exceeded.
+Fact is, despite having added the anti-oxidant (rosemary oleoresin extract), the soap started to smell a lot of rancid and lard after 3 months of curing … And I saw for the first time dreaded orange spots.

-But my experience in using lard did not end there, nor was it always bad.
-I used lard in soaps, mixed with other oils which I made for Christmas gifts, of which I tried one of them.
-This one went very well, the soap was good and smelled a lot of lavender.
+But my experience in using lard does not end there, nor was it always bad.
+I used lard in soaps, mixed with other oils which I made for Christmas gifts.
+This one went very well, the soap was good, very moisturizing and making good lather, and smelled a lot of lavender.